Starlink vs Fiber Internet

 in Northern Virginia

-Field-tested comparison based on 315+ deployments across Northern Virginia.
+Field-tested comparison across Northern Virginia deployments.
 The right answer depends on your terrain, your ISP options, and your tolerance for outages.

-Last Updated: June 2026 • By Eric Enk, Founder & Lead Engineer
+Last Updated: June 2026 • By Eric Enkh, Founder & Lead Engineer

 Quick Answer